The Economist, Social Media Fellow

 Help shape how The Economist looks and feels on new digital platforms

-Are you a diligent writer who can absorb an article and turn out tweets that will shine while linking to it?
-Are you looking for a desk where you can learn, experiment and work with some of the world’s smartest journalists and editors?
-Are you eager to help shape and improve The Economist’s presence on social and digital platforms?
+Are you a diligent writer who can absorb an article and turn out material that will shine on crowded timelines?
+Are you looking for a role where you can learn, experiment and work with some of the world’s smartest journalists and editors?
+Are you eager to help shape and improve The Economist’s digital presence?

-If you answer 'yes' to these questions, we’d like to hear from you.
+If you answer yes to these questions, we’d like to hear from you.
 Click 'APPLY NOW' to send the following items.

-- 400-word post for The Economist Explains blog on a topic of your choice
+- A 400-word post for The Economist explains blog, on a topic of your choice

-- Two tweets and one Facebook post for your blog post
+- Two tweets and one Facebook post to promote your article

-- A junior journalist with proven experience in producing content for social media and digital platforms
+- A journalist with proven experience in producing content for social media and digital platforms

 - Sharp attention to detail